 What tests will I need?

 You’ll need to have tests to make sure lung volume reduction (LVR) is right for you.
-You may have some tests before meeting your multidisciplinary team (MDT).
-This depends on how the NHS works where you live.

-They can include:
+The tests can include:

-Lung volume reduction surgery (LVRS)
+Lung volume reduction surgery

-Lung volume reduction surgery (LVRS) is an operation which removes the most damaged parts of your lung so the healthier parts of your lung can work better.
+Lung volume reduction surgery is an operation which removes the most damaged parts of your lung so the healthier parts of your lung can work better.
 This should make your breathing more comfortable.

-LVRS is a keyhole surgery.
-Your surgeon will make small cuts in your chest.
-They’ll use a special tool to cut away and staple your lung shut at the same time.
+Lung volume reduction surgery is usually a keyhole surgery.
+Your surgeon will use a special tool to cut away and staple your lung shut at the same time.
 This will seal it and prevent or reduce any air leaks.

 What is keyhole surgery?